ethanhoumic/Matrix_Accelerator/README.md

 </pre>

 Each row of accumulation collector is stored in output buffer and displayed.

+The cmd.txt. file stores the mode of the accelerator.
+00 means int8, 01 means int4, and 10 means int4-vsq.
+Feel free to switch among these three modes by modifying the file itself.

 ## Reference
 [1] B. Keller et al., "A 95.6-TOPS/W Deep Learning Inference Accelerator With Per-Vector Scaled 4-bit Quantization in 5 nm", *IEEE J. Solid-State Circuits*, vol. 58, no. 4, pp. 1129–1141, Apr.
 2023.